nikbearbrown/Computational-Skepticism-for-AI/chapters/13-accountability-who-is-responsible-when-the-system-fails.md

 **Glimmer 13.1 — The governance counterfactual**

 1. Take a documented AI failure with sufficient detail to reconstruct the regime under which it occurred.
-Candidate cases: the COMPAS deployment in Broward County (Chapters 3, 7); the Apple Card credit-limit case (Chapter 3); the Dutch SyRI welfare-fraud case ([verify] dismissed by Dutch courts 2020); a case at your own institution if you know one with sufficient documentation. *Agents of Chaos* §16 provides full detail for agentic cases.
+Candidate cases: the COMPAS deployment in Broward County (Chapters 3, 7); the Apple Card credit-limit case (Chapter 3); the Dutch SyRI welfare-fraud case \[verify: dismissed by Dutch courts 2020\]; a case at your own institution if you know one with sufficient documentation. *Agents of Chaos* §16 provides full detail for agentic cases.
 2. Document the regime: the specifications, audit trail provisions, recourse mechanisms, independent review status, and sanction structure that were actually in place at the time of the failure.
 Be specific.
 If a component was absent, document that.
-3. *Lock your prediction:* before constructing the counterfactual, predict (a) which component of the regime, if changed, would have had the highest leverage on preventing this specific failure; (b) what the change to that component would look like operationally; (c) what the counterfactual outcome would have been.
+3. *Lock your prediction:* before constructing the counterfactual, predict (a) which component of the regime, if changed, would have had the highest leverage on preventing this specific failure; (b) what the change to that component would look like operationally; (c) what cognitive tier(s) that change would have required humans to engage.
 4. Construct the governance counterfactual.
 Specify the regime modification, the operational form, and the predicted counterfactual outcome.
-Use Pearl's notation where it helps: what was P(failure | regime as it was)?
-What is your estimate of P(failure | do(regime modified))?
+Use Pearl's notation where it helps.
 5. Defend the counterfactual.
 Why this regime modification, why this leverage, why this predicted effect.
-The defense connects to the five accountability requirements and the regulatory frameworks in the chapter.
+The defense connects to the five accountability requirements, the cognitive tier taxonomy, and the regulatory frameworks in the chapter.
 6. Identify what would change your mind.
-What evidence about the regime, the case, or similar cases would lead you to revise the counterfactual.

-The deliverable is the regime documentation, the prediction, the counterfactual construction, the defense, and the change-of-mind statement.
-This Glimmer is the chapter's load-bearing exercise, and it is the operational form of the entire Pearl's Ladder arc. *You opened the rung in Chapter 8.
+The deliverable is the regime documentation, the prediction, the counterfactual construction, the cognitive-tier analysis, the defense, and the change-of-mind statement. *You opened the rung in Chapter 8.
 You close it here.*

 ---

 ### Warm-Up

-**1.** The chapter's opening case produces a list of five potentially responsible parties.
+**W1.** The chapter's opening case produces a list of five potentially responsible parties.
 For each one, state in one sentence: (a) what their causal contribution to the failure was, and (b) what duty they held that the failure violated.
 Then explain in two sentences why the chapter describes this as a *distribution* of responsibility rather than a list of suspects.

-**2.** The chapter applies two ethics frameworks to the mail-server case.
+**W2.** The chapter applies two ethics frameworks to the mail-server case.
 For each framework, state: (a) the basis on which it allocates responsibility, and (b) what the framework's finding is when applied to the case.
 Then explain what the two findings have in common, despite their different bases.

-**3.** The chapter lists five requirements for a working accountability regime.
-For each one, describe in one sentence the failure mode if that requirement is absent.
+**W3.** The chapter lists five requirements for a working accountability regime.
+For each one: (a) describe the failure mode if that requirement is absent, and (b) identify which cognitive tier from the *Irreducibly Human* taxonomy the requirement primarily depends on.
+Explain your tier assignment in one sentence.

+**W4.** The chapter argues that AI systems cannot close the accountability loop — not as an empirical limitation, but as a structural one.
+State the Gödel argument in two sentences.
+Then explain what the *Irreducibly Human* tier taxonomy adds to it — what the Gödel argument cannot tell you that the tier taxonomy can.

 ---

 ### Application

-**4.** A healthcare organization deploys an AI system that generates medication dosage recommendations.
+**A1.** A healthcare organization deploys an AI system that generates medication dosage recommendations.
 A patient receives an incorrect dose; the prescribing physician accepted the AI's recommendation without independent calculation.
-Identify the potentially responsible parties for this failure, following the chapter's method.
+Identify the potentially responsible parties using the chapter's method.
 For each party, state their causal contribution and the duty they held.
 Then apply the utilitarian framework: which accountability target has the highest leverage for reducing the expected rate of future failures, and why?
+Finally, identify which cognitive tier(s) the physician should have been engaging at the moment of the failure — and was not.

-**5.** You are conducting an accountability audit of a deployed content-moderation system.
+**A2.** You are conducting an accountability audit of a deployed content-moderation system.
 Using the five requirements as a checklist, evaluate the following description and identify which requirements are met, which are absent, and — for the absent ones — what the predictable failure mode is:

 *"The system flags posts for review.
 Moderators can appeal a flag by contacting the support team.
 The company's trust and safety team reviews reported issues periodically.
 The system has been running for 18 months."*

+For each absent requirement, also identify which cognitive tier a proper implementation would require humans to engage.

-**6.** The chapter argues that vague specifications "are a structural choice that protects the deployer from accountability, whether they intend that or not."
-Construct the strongest counterargument to this claim — is there any legitimate engineering reason to maintain vague specifications that is not just accountability avoidance?
+**A3.** The chapter argues that vague specifications "are a structural choice that protects the deployer from accountability, whether they intend that or not."
+Construct the strongest counterargument to this claim.
 Then evaluate your counterargument: does it hold, or does the chapter's claim survive it?

-**7.** Apply the governance counterfactual to one of the following cases, producing a two-paragraph governance counterfactual: (a) a hiring-screen AI that systematically disadvantaged candidates from a particular region; or (b) an autonomous trading system that contributed to a flash crash.
+**A4.** Apply the governance counterfactual to one of the following cases, producing a two-paragraph analysis: (a) a hiring-screen AI that systematically disadvantaged candidates from a particular region; or (b) an autonomous trading system that contributed to a flash crash.
 What regime, if implemented before the failure, would have produced a different system?
+Which cognitive tiers would that regime have required humans to engage that were absent in the actual deployment?

+**A5.** The chapter categorizes outputs as low-stakes/reversible, moderate-stakes/partially-recoverable, and high-stakes/irreversible, and assigns different oversight requirements to each.
+A colleague argues: "This is just risk management — the tier taxonomy is doing no work that a standard risk matrix couldn't do."
+Evaluate this argument.
+What does the tier taxonomy add that a risk matrix cannot provide?
+Is there a case where a standard risk matrix would give the wrong oversight recommendation that the tier taxonomy would catch?

 ---

 ### Synthesis

-**8.** The chapter's five accountability requirements (specifications, audit trails, recourse, independent review, sanctions) map onto the delegation framework from Chapter 10.
+**S1.** The chapter's five accountability requirements (specifications, audit trails, recourse, independent review, sanctions) map onto the delegation framework from Chapter 10.
 For each accountability requirement, identify which element of the Chapter 10 delegation map most directly enables or supports it.
 Are there accountability requirements that the delegation map cannot support, even in a well-designed pipeline?

-**9.** The book has now covered three types of defense-as-deliverable: the fairness defense (Chapter 7), the delegation map (Chapter 10), and the accountability regime (Chapter 13).
+**S2.** The book has now covered three types of defense-as-deliverable: the fairness defense (Chapter 7), the delegation map (Chapter 10), and the accountability regime (Chapter 13).
 Each one is a documented engineering decision under conditions where the technical artifact alone is insufficient.
 Identify what these three deliverables have in common structurally — the form all three take — and explain why that form is appropriate for the conditions each addresses.
+Where does the *Irreducibly Human* tier taxonomy sit in each of these three defenses?

+**S3.** The chapter argues that the plausibility auditor is a profession that has not been built.
+Using the tier taxonomy, write a job description for the plausibility auditor role.
+What domain expertise is required?
+What AI-failure-mode literacy is required?
+Which tiers must the role exercise, and what does exercising each tier look like in practice?
+What would distinguish a plausibility auditor who is genuinely performing Tier 4–5 work from one who is performing Tier 1 work while appearing to do more?

 ---

 ### Challenge

-**10.** The chapter's uncertainty section flags emergent multi-agent failures: cases where no single party's choices, even cumulatively, determined the outcome — the interaction itself produced the failure.
+**C1.** The chapter's uncertainty section flags emergent multi-agent failures: cases where no single party's choices, even cumulatively, determined the outcome — the interaction itself produced the failure.
 Existing accountability frameworks, the chapter admits, do not handle this well.
+The *Irreducibly Human* taxonomy suggests this is a Tier 6 problem — intelligence arising from systems in relationship.
 Propose a framework extension.
-Your proposal should: (a) name the class of failures it targets, (b) specify how responsibility would be allocated in an interactional failure, and (c) identify what new documentation or monitoring it would require.
+Your proposal should: (a) name the class of failures it targets, (b) specify how responsibility would be allocated in an interactional failure, (c) identify which cognitive tier(s) the accountability framework must engage that current approaches miss, and (d) identify what new documentation or monitoring it would require.
 Then identify honestly what would defeat your proposal.

-**11.** The chapter makes a structural claim: responsibility distributes because the *systems* are distributed, and a different architecture would distribute responsibility differently.
+**C2.** The chapter makes a structural claim: responsibility distributes because the *systems* are distributed, and a different architecture would distribute responsibility differently.
 Evaluate this claim against a specific architectural alternative — for example, strict liability for deploying organizations, or required vertical integration of model provider and deployer.
 For your chosen alternative: what would the responsibility topology look like?
 What incentives would it produce?
-What new failure modes might it generate?
+What cognitive tiers would the alternative architecture concentrate, and what new failure modes might it generate?
 Does it actually solve the distribution problem, or does it relocate it?

 ---

-*Tags: accountability, governance-counterfactual, pearls-rung-3-closure, regulation, agents-of-chaos*
+*Tags: accountability, governance-counterfactual, pearls-rung-3-closure, regulation, agents-of-chaos, irreducibly-human, tier-taxonomy, plausibility-auditor*